About Billy

 From Science to Marketing

 When I moved into marketing, I brought that same approach.
-I discovered that the principles of good argumentation — the kind I learned in science — work remarkably well in marketing.
-Instead of manipulating people with psychological triggers, you can build genuine conviction through clear, coherent arguments.
+I discovered that the principles of good argumentation, the kind I learned in science, work remarkably well in marketing.
+You can build genuine conviction through clear, coherent arguments.
+You don't have to manipulate people with psychological triggers.

 The Five Lightbulbs